-This trip is an excellent choice for adventurers looking to learn the skills involved in successfully planning and completing mountaineering expeditions.
+This Mount Forbes expedition is an excellent choice for adventurers looking to learn the skills involved in successfully planning and completing mountaineering expeditions.

 Objectives and Curriculum: This trip is designed to help participants plan and complete mountain expeditions in a real time environment.
 Mountain conditions will dictate the order of presentation to some degree.
 Key topics will be constantly revisited during the program to meet the needs of participants and conditions.
 This will be a hands on participant lead trip with guidance from a professional Guide.
 Even if expedition planning isn’t your primary objective, this trip makes for an excellent mountaineering objective and allows you to tick off an 11,000 foot peak from your wish list.
 A summit attempt is definitely on the agenda!

 - Navigation & route planning